sickozell/SickoCV/README.md

 The built-in VCA section consists of a stereo audio input, a master volume knob, a volume CV input, and a stereo audio output.
 Please note that using the volume CV input as a velocity control from an external keyboard, the volume knob has to be set to zero.

+##### enver mini

+The "enver mini" module consists in a reduced 2hp version with mono vca.

+**Right-click menu**

+- Module Mode.
+Envelope (default), Function, Loop.
+- LVL knob -> ENV out.
+The LVL knob also attenuates the envelope output.
+A green led on env output remains lit.
+- Add Expander.
+Adding expanders increase in/out vca signal channels to be affected by the main envelope.

+##### AD mini
+The "AD mini" module is a simple AD function generator with cv inputs on attack/decay and integrated vca.

+**Right-click menu**

+- Module Mode.
+Function (default), Loop.
+- LVL knob -> ENV out.
+The LVL knob also attenuates the envelope output.
+A green led on env output remains lit.
+- Add Expander.
+Adding expanders increase in/out vca signal channels to be affected by the main envelope.

 ## holder / holder Compact / holder8
 ### Sample & Hold or Track & Hold with noise generator, probability and range